 I’m very grateful that I shoot film, and I hope it continues to pull me out of the flatness for many years to come.

-All photos were taken with my Leica MP and Zeiss 35mm f/2.8 shot at ISO 80–160 and pushed one stop in development (generally overexposed 1–2 stops).
+All photos were taken with on Kodak Portra 160 with my Leica MP and Zeiss 35mm f/2.8 shot at ISO 80–160 and pushed one stop in development (generally overexposed 1–2 stops).
 They were developed and scanned by The FIND Lab, and I adjusted white balance, contrast, the tonal curve, and clarity to most of the images in Lightroom.